F0lak/dm_open_ref/ref/world/proc/Profile.md

 +   Profilng data or null
 <!-- -->
 **Args:**
-+   command+ A numerical value that says whether to start, stop, refresh, etc.
++   command: A numerical value that says whether to start, stop, refresh, etc.
-+   type+ A type of profile to use, other than proc profiling.
++   type: A type of profile to use, other than proc profiling.
-+   format+ Optional format for output data
++   format: Optional format for output data

 Interacts with the built-in server profiler without requiring